GunioRobot/tootsie/README.md

 Overview
 --------

-Tranz is divided into multiple independent parts:
+Tootsie is divided into multiple independent parts:

 * Job manager: finds new transcoding jobs and executes them.
 * FFmpeg, ImageMagick: performs the actual transcoding.